gofynd/fdk-client-golang/documentation/PLATFORM.md

 | xQuery | struct | Includes properties such as `PageNo`, `PageSize`

-Get company/store level integration opt-ins for the current company
+Use this API to get the store-level/company-level integrations configured in a company

 *Success Response:*